 SECTION 1.
-Title of the Act. - This Act shall be known as the "Good Samaritan Act of 2004".
+Title of the Act. - This Act shall be known as the "Good Samaritan Act of 2007".

+SEC.
+2. Declaration of Policy. - It is the policy of the State to promote and protect the interest and social well-being of every citizen of the Philippines by ensuring among others the propagation of social justice among the underprivileged members of the society by making available to them the basic necessities in life which is food and shelter.

 - SEC.
-2. Declaration of Policy.
-It is the policy of the State to promote and protect the interest and social well-being of every citizen of the Philippines by ensuring among others the propagation of social justice among the underprivileged members of our society by making available to them the basic necessities in life which is food and shelter. - SEC.
 3. Definition of Terms.
 For the purpose of this Act, the following shall mean: - 1.
-Donor shall refer to all restaurants, hotels, bakeries, fast food chains, markets, caterers, cafeterias, pharmacies, manufacturers, distributors. similar establishments and other entities (foreign or local) including individuals who are willing to give for free - medicines, food products or supplies. - 2.
-Donee shall refer to the ultimate beneficiary of donated medicines. food products or supplies.
+Donor- shall refer to all restaurants, hotels, bakeries, fast food chains, markets, caterers, cafeterias, pharmacies, manufacturers, distributors, similar establishments and other entities (foreign or local) including individuals who are willing to give for free medicines, food products or supplies. - 2.
+Donee shall refer to the ultimate beneficiary of donated medicines, food product or supplies.

 - 3. Civic Groups shall refer to any group or socio-civic organizations that solicit or facilitate and assist in the reception and distribution of donated medicines, food products or supplies. - 4.
 Donated Food Products shall refer to the medicines, food products or supplies that are given voluntarily for free. - 5.
-Shelf Life shall primarily refer to the period of time between the preparation of food or medicine to its expiration following the normal standards set forth by the Bureau of Food and Drugs and other government authorities as complied with by every food and medicine establishment and observed, as well, by non-commercial entities including private individuals. - SEC.
-4. Limitations on Medicine Donation Medicines must only be donated to any national or local government unit, including Barangay Health Centers, or private groups or socio-civic organization and not directly to end beneficiaries.
-Provided, however, that the above indirect recipients shall not give the same to the ultimate donee unless there is proper consultation with and prescription from a licensed medical practitioner. - Sec.
-5. Coverage.
-All restaurants, hotels, bakeries, fast food chains, markets, caterers, cafeterias, pharmacies, manufacturers, distributors, similar establishments and other entities, foreign or local, including individuals who voluntarily donate medicines, food products or supplies as provided in this Act. - SEC.
-6. Exemption of Donor from Liability Any provision of law to the contrary notwithstanding, any donor who shall donate medicines, food products or supplies in good faith for the benefit of a certain individual or group of individuals shall be exempt from any civil or criminal liability that may arise from injury/harm directly resulting from the intake of donated food products and medicines.
-Provided, however, that any participating civic group, who facilitates the reception and donation of food products and medicines in good faith and in compliance with the provisions of this Act, for and in behalf of the ultimate donee, shall likewise be exempted from any liability.
+Shelf Life shall primarily refer to the period of time between the preparation of food or medicine to its expiration following the normal standards set forth by the Bureau of Food and Drugs and other government authorities as complied with by every food and medicine establishment and observed, as well, by non-commercial entities including private individuals.

+SEC.
+4. Limitations on Medicine Donation. - Medicines must only be donated to any national or local government unit, including Barangay Health Centers, or private group or socio-civic organization and not directly to end beneficiaries.
+Provided, however, that the above indirect recipient shall not give the same to the ultimate donee unless there is proper consultation with and prescription from a licensed medical practitioner.

+SEC.
+5. Coverage. - All Restaurants, hotels, bakeries, fast food chains, markets, caterers, cafeterias, pharmacies, manufacturers, distributors, similar establishments and other entities, foreign or local, including individuals who voluntarily donate medicines, food products or supplies as provided in this Act.

+SEC.
+6. Exemption of Donor from Liability- Any provision of law to the contrary notwithstanding, any donor who shall donate medicines, food products or supplies in good faith for the benefit of a certain individual or group of individuals shall be exempt from any civil or criminal liability that may arise from injury/harm directly resulting from the intake of donated food products and medicines.
+Provided, however, that any participating civic group, who facilitates

-- SEC.
-7. Implementing Rules and Regulations.
-The Department of Health and other appropriate agencies shall issue the necessary implementing rules and regulations within sixty (60) days after the effectivity of this Act. - SEC.
+- the reception and donation of food products and medicines in good faith and in compliance with the provisions of this Act, for and in behalf of the ultimate donee, shall likewise be exempted from any liability. - SEC.
+7. Monitoring Agency.
+The Department of Health shall create a monitoring committee within the department to handle and monitor the proper implementation and compliance of the provisions of this Act. - SEC.
 8. Repealing Clause.
-The provisions of any law which are inconsistent with the provisions of this Act are hereby repealed, amended or modified accordingly. - SEC.
-9. Separability Clause.
+The provision of any law, which are inconsistent with the provision of this act are hereby repealed, amended or modified accordingly. - SEC.
+9. Separability clause.
 If for any reason, any provision of this Act is declared invalid or unconstitutional, the remainder of this Act shall not be affected. - SEC.
 10. Effectivity.
 This Act shall take effect immediately upon publication in a newspaper of general circulation.